-We own and operate a marine terminal complex, the Enterprise Hydrocarbons Terminal (or "EHT"), located on the Houston Ship Channel that provides terminaling services to major integrated oil companies, exporters, marketers, distributors and chemical companies.
-EHT has extensive waterfront access, consisting of six deep-water ship docks and two barge docks.
+We own and operate a marine terminal facility, the Enterprise Hydrocarbons Terminal (or "EHT"), located on the Houston Ship Channel that provides terminaling services to major integrated oil companies, exporters, marketers, distributors and chemical companies.
+EHT has extensive waterfront access consisting of seven deep-water ship docks and two barge docks.
 The terminal can accommodate vessels with up to a 45 foot draft, including Suezmax tankers, which are the largest tankers that can navigate the Houston Ship Channel.
 We believe that our location on the Houston Ship Channel to the east of the Beltway 8 bridge enables us to handle larger vessels than our competitors who are located to the west of the Beltway 8 bridge because our waterfront has fewer draft and beam (width) restrictions.
 The size and structure of our waterfront at the Houston facility allows us not only to receive and unload products for our customers, but also to provide third party docking services for which we receive throughput fees.

-EHT's facilities include those that can load cargoes of fully refrigerated, low-ethane propane and/or butane (collectively referred to as "LPGs") onto multiple tanker vessels simultaneously.
-In December 2015, we completed a new refrigeration train that increased EHT's loading rate for LPG (nameplate capacity) from 16,500 barrels per hour to approximately 27,500 barrels per hour.
-Completion of this expansion project increased overall loading capabilities at EHT from 9.0 MMBbls per month to approximately 16.0 MMBbls per month.
-Our LPG export services continue to benefit from increased NGL supplies produced from domestic shale plays such as the Eagle Ford Shale and international demand for propane as a feedstock in ethylene plant operations and for power generation and heating purposes.
-On average, LPG loading volumes at EHT were 420 MBPD, 299 MBPD and 248 MBPD during the years ended December 31, 2016, 2015 and 2014, respectively.
+EHT's facilities include those that can load cargoes of fully refrigerated, low-ethane propane and/or butane (collectively referred to as LPG) onto multiple tanker vessels simultaneously.
+Currently, EHT's loading rate for LPG (its nameplate capacity) is approximately 27,500 barrels per hour.
+Our LPG export services continue to benefit from increased NGL supplies produced from domestic shale plays such as the Permian Basin and Eagle Ford Shale and international demand for propane as a feedstock in ethylene plant operations and for power generation and heating purposes.
+On average, LPG loading volumes at EHT were 424 MBPD, 420 MBPD and 299 MBPD during the years ended December 31, 2017, 2016 and 2015, respectively.

-The primary customer of EHT is our NGL marketing group, which uses EHT to assist export customers in meeting their volume requirements.
+The primary customer of EHT is our NGL marketing group, which uses EHT to meet the needs of export customers.
 NGL marketing transacts with these customers using long-term sales contracts with take-or-pay provisions and/or exchange agreements.
 In recent years, the U.S. has become the largest exporter of LPG in the world, with shipments originating from EHT playing a key role.
-Of the LPG cargoes we loaded for export at EHT during the year ended December 31, 2016, the destination markets were as follows: 50% to Asia; 23% to North America and the Caribbean; 14% to Europe and Africa; and 13% to Central and South America.
-Based on available information, our LPG sales to export customers represented the following percentage of each destination market's approximate total supply: 58% for North America and the Caribbean; 27% for Central and South America; 14% for Asia; and 9% for Europe and Africa.
+Of the LPG cargoes we loaded for export at EHT during the year ended December 31, 2017, the destination markets were as follows: 56% to Asia; 20% to Central and South America; 14% to North America and the Caribbean; 9% to Europe and Africa; and 1% to other destinations, including Australia and the Middle East.
+Based on available information, our LPG sales to export customers represented the following percentage of each destination market's approximate total supply: 57% for Central and South America; 43% for Asia; 40% for North America and the Caribbean; 27% for Europe and Africa; and 23% for other destinations, including Australia and the Middle East.

-We also own and operate an NGL import facility at EHT.
-This facility can offload NGLs from tanker vessels at rates up to 14,000 barrels per hour depending on the product.
+We also own and operate an NGL import terminal located at the EHT facility.
+This import terminal can offload NGLs from tanker vessels at rates up to 14,000 barrels per hour depending on the product.
 Our NGL import volumes for the last three years were minimal.